2.3 Scholastic Standards

 Academic Warning

-Students who do not achieve a minimum cumulative GPA of 2.0 after completion of their first term of study are placed on academic warning.
-If a student does not achieve the minimum cumulative GPA of 2.0 after one semester on academic warning, the student will be placed on probation for at least one additional term.
+Students who do not achieve a minimum cumulative GPA of 2.0 after completion of up to eleven (11) or fewer credit hours are placed on academic warning.
+If a student does not achieve the minimum cumulative GPA of 2.0 after completion of twelve (12) credit hours, the student will be placed on academic probation for at least one additional term.

 Academic Probation

-A student on academic probation who fails to raise the cumulative grade point average 2.0 will be placed on continued probation and may be limited to taking six (6) credit hours.
+A student on academic probation who fails to raise the cumulative grade point average to 2.0 will be placed on continued probation and may be limited to taking six (6) credit hours unless reviewed by a counseling faculty for academic support (e.g., time management, test taking techniques, study skills, etc.) and the designated academic or student affairs dean or designee as determined by the college.

 Students who receive an academic warning or who are placed on academic probation may be required to meet with an academic advisor or other designated intervention team members or engage in other intervention strategies prior to enrolling in courses to discuss an academic improvement plan which may include referrals to academic support, tutoring, and/or student support services to help them achieve good standing.
 Students using federal financial aid, VA education benefits, or active duty tuition assistance should contact their financial aid office and veterans services office to review possible impacts to their funding.
 See S-5 Student Financial Assistance.